laravel/docs/queues.md

 	sudo apt-get install supervisor

 Supervisor configuration files are typically stored in the `/etc/supervisor/conf.d` directory.
 Within this directory, you may create any number of configuration files that instruct supervisor how your processes should be monitored.
-For example, let's create a `laravel-worker.conf` file that starts and monitors a `queue:listen` process:
+For example, let's create a `laravel-worker.conf` file that starts and monitors a `queue:work` process:

 	[program:laravel-worker]
 	process_name=%(program_name)s_%(process_num)02d